About Summer Activities in Avoriaz

 Caving / Pot-holing

 Caving or pot-holing (also known as Speleology) is an exciting way to explore the mountain caves and their intricate tunnel systems which have been naturally formed by the rock over time.
-The caves can vary in difficulty depending on which site you head to.
-Most of the caves will be absorbed in darkness so a hard hat and head torch is worn as well as appropriate clothing.
-If you are caving with an adventure company then they will provide all the safety equipment and tools necessary, as well as professional guide.
-The minimum age for caving is normally around 13 years old just check with the company or guide before you book.
+Most of the caves will be absorbed in darkness so a hard hat and head torch are worn as well as appropriate clothing.
+If you are caving with an adventure company then they will provide all the safety equipment and tools necessary, as well as a professional guide.
+There are multiple caves to explore in the Avoriaz area, as well as in Megevette and La Balme.
+Children must be over 7 years old to participate.

 Catch the latest films and releases in Avoriaz on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+At Cinema Les Portes du Soleil you'll find most films are shown in the evenings with some films screened in the early afternoon.
+Look out for VO or VOST for English speaking films.

-Riding in the Alps is much more demanding than your favourite local route back in the UK.
 The roads around Avoriaz are the setting for some of the most gruelling sections of the Tour de France but they can be tackled by enthusiasts as well as professionals.
-To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness.
-You do not need to be a super man or woman but the ability to ride comfortably for up to 3-4 hours in the UK should see you enjoy the mountain routes.
+To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness although you do not need to be a super man or woman.
+In Avoriaz, the most famous cycling route is the ascent from Morzine which is a short 14.5 kilometres with 850 metres of altitude gain and an average 6% ascent with peaks of 11%.
+You can try and measure yourself against Bernard Hinault's record, 33 minutes in 1979.

 Also see: Cycling in Avoriaz